 First of all, I need to tell you that my grandson celebrated his 7th. birthday and requested a Lego themed party.
 My talented daughter created a darling birthday cake that resembled Lego’s and my grandson absolutely LOVED it!!!
-As a result, this is a cake and party he’ll probably always remember.
+As a result, this cake and party are things he’ll probably never forget.

-Since Anna and I knew that there were several guests attending the party that are on a gluten-free diet, (myself included), I volunteered to make a gluten-free dessert.
+Since several party guests follow a gluten-free diet, I volunteered to make a gluten-free dessert.
 Because I’ve made Triple Berry Angel Food Trifle before, it was high on my list of dessert options.
+It’s a pretty dessert, absolutely delicious, and it’s easy to make gluten-free.
 In addition, since my son-in-law told me this trifle is probably his favorite, it was an easy decision.

 - 2 pints fresh blueberries